7cart/7cart/README.md

 #### Features
 * built in Docker,
-it can be quickly deployed and run on virtually any system;
+it can be quickly deployed and run on different OSs;
 * built-in Product Filter and Filer Counter

 #### Getting started
  * [Installation][4]
  * [Documentation][5]

-#### Contributing
+#### Feedback
-We encourage everyone, to file feature requests, bug reports or desire to contribute using the project's [issue tracker](https://github.com/7cart/7cart/issues).
+We'd like to hear from you!
+Please, leave feature requests, bug reports or desire to contribute in the [issue tracker](https://github.com/7cart/7cart/issues).

-#### Getting help
+#### Help
 1. check the [Troubleshooting][6] section;
-2. raise an issue.
+2. raise an issue in the [issue tracker](https://github.com/7cart/7cart/issues).

 [1]:https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model